 ACS Student Chapter

 The MU student chapter is an active group of students interested in chemistry.
 The chapter is recognized annually by the ACS for its activities and services.
 The chapter activities include sponsoring seminar speakers, arranging field trips to local industries and laboratories, sponsoring trips to attend scientific meetings, acting as peer advisors to incoming freshmen, and sponsoring student-faculty social activities.
 The organization has 2 faculty sponsors (Drs.
-Rickard, Hill) but the faculty involvement in coordinating and planning the activities sponsored by the organization is minimal.
+Albert, Rickard) but the faculty involvement in coordinating and planning the activities sponsored by the organization is minimal.

-For further information please visit ACS student chapter.
+For further information please visit ACS Student Chapter.

 - Sponsoring seminar speakers.